Before diving in, could we collectively take a moment to appreciate the natural beauty that is the Blue Lagoon? No filter / edit.

 8. There’s life down there

-As hypnotizing as the water’s beauty is, bear in mind that it is also home to sea creatures, barracudas included.
+As hypnotizing as the water’s beauty is, bear in mind that it is also home to sea creatures.
 I witnessed a large fish devour a school of small fish just where I swam mere moments after leaving the water.

 10. You can visit a nearby island